mcarrickscott/modarith/README.md

 	cd ecc
 	cargo run --release --features ED448 --bin Ed448

+# A lazy reduction optimization

+For the *Ed448.c* example, modular additions and subtractions can be speeded up by first editing *monty.py* amd *monty_rust.py* and setting *generic=False*.

+This activates a curve-specific optimization described in https://eprint.iacr.org/2017/437

 # Create your own ECC scheme

 Here we describe the steps involved to create your own ECC based signature scheme in C. The process for Rust is very similar.